Weakly maximal subgroups of branch groups: Weakly maximal subgroups of the first Grigorchuk group

-If moreover $C$ is contained in one $\Grig$\hyphen orbit, then we also have
+If moreover $C$ is contained in one $\Grig$-orbit, then we also have

 \end{proposition} Before giving the proof of this proposition, let us take a look at some of its consequences.
 For $C$ a closed and nowhere dense subset of $\partial T$, we know that $\SStab_{\Grig}(C)$ is weakly maximal if and only if it acts minimally on $C$.
-An obvious necessary condition for the action $\SStab_{\Grig}(C)\acts C$ to be minimal is that both the action $\SStab_{\bar \Grig}(C)\acts C$ and $G\acts C$ are minimal.
-Proposition \ref{Proposition:ClosureOfStabs} implies that for finite $C$, this is also a sufficient condition: \begin{corollary} Let $C$ be a finite subset of $\partial T$.
-Then $\SStab_{\Grig}(C)$ is a generalized parabolic subgroup if and only if $C$ is contained in one ${\Grig}$\hyphen orbit and in one $\SStab_{\bar \Grig}(C)$\hyphen orbit. \end{corollary} The first Grigorchuk group, as well as other groups with all maximal subgroups of finite index, has the nice property that every weakly maximal subgroup is closed in the profinite topology.
-In \cite{LeemannThese}, the author studied closed subgroups of finitely generated branch groups, and more particularly the maps between the set of closed subgroups of $G$ and of the set of closed subgroups of its profinite completion.
+An obvious necessary condition for the action $\SStab_{\Grig}(C)\curvearrowright C$ to be minimal is that both the action $\SStab_{\overline{\Grig}}(C)\curvearrowright C$ and $\Grig\curvearrowright C$ are minimal.
+Proposition~\ref{Proposition:ClosureOfStabs} implies that for finite $C$, this is also a sufficient condition: \begin{corollary} Let $C$ be a finite subset of $\partial T$.
+Then $\SStab_{\Grig}(C)$ is a generalized parabolic subgroup if and only if $C$ is contained in one ${\Grig}$-orbit and in one $\SStab_{\overline{\Grig}}(C)$-orbit. \end{corollary} The first Grigorchuk group, as well as other groups with all maximal subgroups of finite index, has the nice property that every weakly maximal subgroup is closed in the profinite topology.
+In~\cite{LeemannThese}, the author studied closed subgroups of finitely generated branch groups, and more particularly the maps between the set of closed subgroups of $G$ and of the set of closed subgroups of its profinite completion.

 When restricted to finite index subgroups, these maps are lattice-isomorphisms (that also preserve normality and the index) and $\Theta$ is the inverse of $\Psi$.
-The author thus asked if the image by one of this map of a weakly maximal subgroup was still a weakly maximal subgroup.
-This is not the case as shown by the following corollary of Propositions \ref{Proposition:ClosureOfStabs} and \ref{Proposition:WMStrongRigidSStab}. \begin{corollary} Let $\Theta$ and $\Psi$ be the above maps for $G=\Grig$ the first Grigorchuk group.
-Let $\mathcal C$ be the set of finite subsets $C$ of $\partial T$ such that $\SStab_{\Grig}(C)$ acts minimally on $C$.
+The author thus asked if the image by one of these maps of a weakly maximal subgroup was still a weakly maximal subgroup.
+This is not the case as shown by the following corollary of Propositions~\ref{Proposition:ClosureOfStabs} and~\ref{Proposition:WMStrongRigidSStab}. \begin{corollary} Let $\Theta$ and $\Psi$ be the above maps for $G=\Grig$ the first Grigorchuk group.
+Let $\mathcal C$ be the set of finite subsets $C$ of $\partial T$ such that $\SStab_{\Grig}(C)$ acts minimally (i.e. transitively) on $C$.
 When restricted to generalized parabolic subgroups of the form $\SStab(C)$ with $C$ in $\mathcal C$, the maps $\Theta$ and $\Psi$ are bijective and $\Theta$ is the inverse of $\Psi$.